 Geography and Logistics

-Carrie calls Fort Collins, Colorado home but she travels broadly to provide facilitation and mediation services.
+Carrie calls Laramie, WY home but she travels broadly to provide facilitation and mediation services.
 Travel throughout the Denver Metro Area and the Front Range can easily be accommodated.
-Further afield, Carrie loves Colorado’s more rural and far-flung communities.
-She spent many of her favorite years on the Western Slope and maintains numerous friendships there.
-Given this, Carrie is committed to serving communities well beyond the Denver Metro Area.
+Further afield, Carrie loves the Mountain West’s more rural and far-flung communities.
+She spent many of her favorite years on Colorado’s Western Slope and maintains numerous friendships there.
+Carrie is committed to serving communities well beyond the Denver Metro Area.

-Beyond Colorado, Carrie frequently provides facilitation and mediation services in Oregon and the Pacific Northwest.
+Beyond Colorado and Southern Wyoming, Carrie frequently provides facilitation and mediation services in Oregon and the Pacific Northwest.
 She lived in Corvallis, Oregon for five years, attended graduate school at the University of Oregon in Eugene, and makes regular trips back to the Willamette Valley for both work and pleasure.

 To find out if Carrie is available to travel to work with you, please contact us!
 Carrie would be happy to have a free, no obligation phone call or email exchange to learn more about your needs and how she might be able to help.
 You have nothing to lose but the time you will spend in yet another poorly run meeting.